Financial aid is available for undergraduate students who are participating in an approved program during the academic year.

 Determining Program Costs

-When you go abroad, you are paying Columbia’s tuition, not the program’s academic fees.
+When you go abroad, you are paying Columbia’s tuition rather than the program’s tuition and academic fees.
 However, you will have to pay the program’s non-academic fees.
 Here is an example:

-Students who are planning to study abroad will automatically have their work study replaced by Columbia Grant when we receive official notice from the Office of Global Programs regarding your plans to study abroad.
+Students who are planning to study abroad will automatically have their Work-Study replaced by Columbia Grant when we receive official notice from the Center for Undergraduate Global Engagement (UGE) regarding your plans to study abroad.